ros-navigation/docs.nav2.org/docs/configuration/packages/collision_monitor/configuring-collision-monitor-node.md

 - **Stop model**: Define a zone and a point threshold.
 If `min_points` or more obstacle points appear inside this area, stop the robot until the obstacles will disappear.
 - **Slowdown model**: Define a zone around the robot and slow the maximum speed for a `slowdown_ratio`, if `min_points` or more points will appear inside the area.
 - **Limit model**: Define a zone around the robot and restricts the maximum linear and angular velocities to `linear_limit` and `angular_limit` values accordingly, if `min_points` or more points will appear inside the area.
 - **Approach model**: Using the current robot speed, estimate the time to collision to sensor data.
-If the time is less than `time_before_collision` seconds (0.5, 2, 5, etc…), the robot will slow such that it is now at least `time_before_collision` seconds to collision.
+If the time is less than `time_before_collision` seconds (0.5, 2, 5, etc...), the robot will slow such that it is now at least `time_before_collision` seconds to collision.
 The effect here would be to keep the robot always `time_before_collision` seconds from any collision.

 The zones around the robot can take the following shapes: